reflection-1/support/README.md

 - **Search on the server:** filters are part of the API, so the browser does not have to download everything first.
 - **Fictional data:** it makes the project safe to share publicly while still looking at realistic support patterns.

-## If you ask me about it in an interview

-I would start with the problem: it is easy to lose track of which support issues are urgent or repeating.
-Then I would explain how the ticket data is stored, how the Python API applies filters, and how the dashboard turns the results into a quick triage view.

-Before adding this to a résumé, I should be able to walk through the code and describe those choices in my own words.